dev-ir/Transfer-File-PHP/readme.md

-# File Upload from URL Script - README
+# File Upload from URL Script

 ## Description
 This script is written in PHP and allows downloading a file from a specified URL and saving it on the server.
 To successfully execute this script, the user must enter a valid password.